missionpinball/mpf-docs/config/p_roc.rst

 ~~~~~~~~~~~~
 Single value, type: one of the following options: none, basic, full.
 Default: ``none``

-Log level for the console log for this device.
+Log level for the console log for this platform.

 debug:
 ~~~~~~